CarlSargunar/UmbracoPi/Docs/Skrift Article.md

-# Running Umbraco on a raspberry PI or How I stopped worrying and learned to love Linux
+# Running Umbraco on a Raspberry Pi or How I stopped worrying and learned to love Linux

-Why would you want to run Umbraco on a raspberry pi?
+Why would you want to run Umbraco on a Raspberry Pi?
 Well, the short answer is, you wouldn't.
 It's not powerful enough to be useful in a production environment, it's "experimental"... well, still in Alpha.
-That's not the full story though, and the reason it's worthwhile doing is becuase of .NET Core, or as it will be known as going forward, .NET 5.
+That's not the full story though, and the reason it's worthwhile doing is because of .NET Core, or as it will be known as going forward, .NET 5.

 We're about to go on a journey, you and I, which will install and setup .NET on a Pi and fire up the latest alpha of project UniCore.
 I'm assuming here that you a .NET Framework developer who wants to know a bit more about the cross platform capabilities of .NET Core, or .Net 5.
-However before we go too far forward, at this point we need a Wayne's world flashback on the history of .NET
+However before we go too far forward, at this point we need a Wayne's World flashback on the history of .NET.

 ## A little history of .NET Core